zzbuzzard/boxjump/README.md

 in each direction from each box, and measuring the distance til it hits the floor or another box.
 E.g. distance of 0.1 in the left direction means another box is very close on the left, and a distance of 1 in the down direction means the box is mid-jump.
  - Whether the box can currently jump (0/1).
- - Highest y-coordinate this episode (the height of the red line).
+ - (optional) Highest y-coordinate this episode (the height of the red line).
- - Time remaining this episode (0 to 1).
+ - (optional) Time remaining this episode (0 to 1).
+ - (optional) Number of boxes/agent. (intended for training policy for ranging number of agents)

 The observation is 'local', and has constant size regardless of the number of agents, so the environment can scale to many agents.